asood-life/expressio/README.md

 <ul>
     <li>
-        The section on the left allows you to either upload an image from your device or leverage the system's webcam to capture a snapshot in real-time.
+        The section on the left allows you to either upload an image from your device or leverage the system webcam to capture a snapshot in real-time.
 The buttons in the section are detailed as follows:
         <br><br>
         <ul>
             <li>